What is a High Risk Driver?

 In other high-risk cases, the driver might have made poor driving decisions in the past, but they’ve learned from their mistakes, and their more recent driving records are clean.
-Whatever your status, it’s critically important that you find and qualify for car insurance that’s affordable and won’t break your budget.
+Whatever your status, it’s critically important that you find and qualify for car insurance for high-risk drivers that’s affordable and won’t break your budget.

+It depends.
+If you are paying for high-risk car insurance because you are young, you’ll naturally age into more reasonable car insurance quotes in a couple of years.
+If you are paying for DUI car insurance, it might be several years – if you keep a spotless record and are never late on your insurance payment.
 What’s fortunate is that there are ways to improve your driving record, lower your risk factor, and earn better car insurance rates from your provider.
 Here are a few easy tips that could cut what you pay in the long term:

 - Take a defensive driving course.
 If you’ve had a history of car accidents and fender benders, this is one way you might convince your insurer that you can upgrade your driving skills.
 Call your insurer for details.

-- Trade-in your higher-risk automobile for a ride that has a better safety record and lower costs to repair and insure.
+- Trade-in your higher-risk automobile for a ride that has a better auto safety record and lower costs to repair and insure.